henryhoenig/race_louisville_traffic_stops/README.md

 ## Considering an officer's race in outcomes

-* Blacks were searched the highest percentage of the time by white, Black and Asian officers &nbsp;
+* Blacks were searched the highest percentage of the time by white, Black and Asian officers.
 &nbsp;
+&nbsp;
-* Latino officers searched whites the most often, followed by Latinos
+* Latino officers searched whites the most often, followed by Latinos.

 &nbsp;